Jayden Higgins NFL Draft Scouting Report (Scouting Reports)

 Overall, Higgins projects as a potential starting possession receiver capable of aligning in multiple positions on offense.
 He can handle a variety of route concepts and attack different levels of the defense.
 He will be a great red-zone threat with his ball skills, playing through contact, and catch radius.

-Prospect Projection: Day 2 — Adequate Starter
+Prospect Projection: Day 2 — Winning Starter

-Exposures: Iowa (2023), Texas (2023), Kansas State (2023), Memphis (2023), BYU (2023)
+Exposures: Baylor (2024), West Virginia (2024), Arizona State (2024), Iowa (2023), Texas (2023), Kansas State (2023), Memphis (2023), BYU (2023)